Aliases for PBX1 Gene

 External Ids for PBX1 Gene

 This gene encodes a nuclear protein that belongs to the PBX homeobox family of transcriptional factors.
-Studies in mice suggest that this gene may be involved in the regulation of osteogenesis, and required for skeletal patterning and programming.
+Studies in mice suggest that this gene may be involved in the regulation of osteogenesis and required for skeletal patterning and programming.
 A chromosomal translocation, t(1;19) involving this gene and TCF3/E2A gene, is associated with pre-B-cell acute lymphoblastic leukemia.
 The resulting fusion protein, in which the DNA binding domain of E2A is replaced by the DNA binding domain of this protein, transforms cells by constitutively activating transcription of genes regulated by the PBX protein family.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2011]
+Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jun 2017]

 GeneCards Summary for PBX1 Gene

-PBX1 (Pre-B-Cell Leukemia Homeobox 1) is a Protein Coding gene.
-Diseases associated with PBX1 include precursor b-cell acute lymphoblastic leukemia and acute pre-b-cell lymphoblastic leukemia.
-Among its related pathways are Transcriptional misregulation in cancer and NF-kappaB Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+PBX1 (PBX Homeobox 1) is a Protein Coding gene.
+Diseases associated with PBX1 include Congenital Anomalies Of Kidney And Urinary Tract Syndrome With Or Without Hearing Loss, Abnormal Ears, Or Developmental Delay and Leukemia, Acute Lymphoblastic 3.
+Among its related pathways are Aldosterone synthesis and secretion and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is PBX3.

 UniProtKB/Swiss-Prot for PBX1 Gene